theantichris/WordPress-Plugin-Boilerplate/README.md

 My own framework for making the WordPress plugins the way I do.

+The main plugin class is a Singleton pattern to ensure that only one instance created.

 Right now it includes methods for activation, deactivation, and registering scripts and styles.

 It setups the text domain for internationalization and localization.
 A private method, translate(), is included to simplify use of the text domain.
 Just drop your i18n and l10n files into the lang directory.